Sound Not Working in Instagram – What To Do

 - Tap Delete

-Once this is done, you can go back to the App Store and reinstall the application.
+Once the above process is done, you can go back to the App Store and reinstall the application.
 Just be sure you have your iCloud password to download and your Instagram login credentials.